The Advtrains mod for Luanti

 To create a track section, punch a track along the section while holding down Aux1.
 Alternatively, you can also click on “Create new track section” in the TCB formspec.
 This should create a new track section and add the TCB side to the track section.
 Other track sides that face the track side you created the TCB with will also be added to the track section.
 In the graph above, creating a track section at the west side of \(Q\) will automatically add the south-west side of \(R\) and the east side of \(P\) to the track section.

 After the track section is created, you can open the track section formspec by right-clicking a track with the trackworker or clicking on “Show track section” in the TCB formspec.
-The track section formspec allows, among other things, setting route locks, which are passive components that are automatically set when a route including the track section is set.
+The track section formspec allows, among other things, setting route locks (see section 3.6).

 Note that placing TCBs inside a track section causes the section to be split.
 Conversely, removing a TCB merges the sections on both sides of the TCB.